magdkudama/go-finder/README.md

 "Finder" is a simple library to find files in your filesystem (as it's name suggests), using pure Go (no external dependencies).

-It's heavily inspired on the awesome [Symfony Finder Component](https://github.com/symfony/Finder)
+It's heavily inspired (I mean... it's a bad copy of...) on the awesome [Symfony Finder Component](https://github.com/symfony/Finder)

 ~~Please, don't use it until I write some tests~~ (this library is just my playground).
 But feel free to help me improve the library, as it's my very first Go code.